Showing posts with label Society. Show all posts

 As we get our feet wet together, I realize that, over time, some of us will progress faster than others, and our skill levels in pickleball will start to vary.
 Some will join more experienced players as they advance, others may be content staying where they are, and still others may decide it’s not their cup of tea and move on to try different activities.

 But regardless of where our pickleball skills take us, one thing will remain constant: we will age together.
 Gradually, our conversations will shift from discussing games and learning new skills to comparing aches and pains, sharing doctor recommendations, and reflecting on changes we never anticipated.
-Over time, as we become less active players and more spectators, our courtside chats will evolve into quieter observations from the sidelines.
+Over time, as we become less active players and more of spectators, our courtside chats will evolve into quieter observations from the sidelines.

 Our shared aging would be woven into the life of getting older in this community.
 None of us arrived here in our youth — we are all here precisely because of the stage of life we’re in — old.
 Our being here is contingent of being over 55 and we are required to provide evidence for it (e.g., the drivers license).